CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 Each Connection is described in greater detail below.

+!!! tip "Private Information"

+    Any input field marked with an :material-lock: icon is encrypted within the TitleCardMaker database, and is automatically redacted from all logs.

 ## Authentication

 If you expose your instance of TCM _outside_ your LAN (through a reverse proxy